On the knee of Galactic cosmic rays in light of sub-TeV spectral hardenings: Conclusion and discussion

 \section{Conclusion and discussion}

-Recent observations revealed new features on the CR spectra, including spectral hardenings at $\sim300$ GV rigidities from balloon or space detectors and the knee of light components (p and He) from air shower experiments.
+Recent observations revealed new features on the CR spectra, including spectral hardenings at $\sim200$ GV rigidities from balloon or space detectors and the knee of light components (p and He) from air shower experiments.
 In this work we develop a modified version of the ``poly-gonato'' model of the knee, taking into account such new data.
 A log-parabolic term of the spectrum is employed to describe the spectral hardenings.
 As for the knee, we adopt an exponential cutoff spectrum to describe it, with the cutoff energy being proportional to $Z$ or $A$ of each species.
 We then fit the spectral parameters to the observational data.
 Due to the difficulty of the absolute energy calibration in the air shower experiments, the break positions of the light component spectra differ to some degree among different experiments.
-Therefore the fittings are done for three groups of data sets separately, based on the light component spectral measurements: CREAM, Tibet experiments (AS$\gamma$,WFCTA and ARGO-YBJ), and KASCADE.
+Therefore the fits are done for different datasets separately, based on the light component measurements by CREAM, Tibet experiments (AS$\gamma$, WFCTA and ARGO-YBJ), and KASCADE.
+We also try to jointly fit the CREAM data and the air shower experimental data, and find that the fitting goodness is relatively poor, expecially for CREAM+KASCADE.
+In all the fits, the AMS-02 measurements at low energies ($\lesssim$TeV) are included.

-We find that there seems to be a tension between the low energy measurement by CREAM and the high energy measurements by air shower experiments.
-The CREAM data imply too hard spectra of CRs to be consistent with the high energy data.
-We also find that the Tibet experiment and KASCADE data of light components are consistent with the all-particle data.
-Our ``modified poly-gonato'' model, with parameters determined through fitting to the Tibet experimental p+He data, gives the best match to all the data.